December 1

 Stephen:

-We have been picking up their very good french pastries on the way to school and sometimes some sinful thing on the way home to share for dessert.
+very good french pastries on the way to school and sometimes some sinful thing on the way home to share for dessert.
 Today we went there for lunch.
 A very simple place.
 You order downstairs before you go up the the dining room upstairs.
 We ate inside and did not eat at this very theatrical table that overlooked the street from a tiny balcony.
 The place upstairs was very elegant, the wine from Chile very good and we had a long chat with both the patron and patroness.
 They came to Mexico because their daughter fell in love with a Mexican man.
 So now they have a French restaurant in a very Mexican town.
 Good Luck.
 In order to make her pastries she has to import her butter, sugar, almond paste and chocolate from France.
 (In Mexico, the butter has water in it, the sugar isn't white enough and the chocolate is too bitter, she says.)
 We will come back for dinner.

 Dawn: